Mapping spaces of Swiss cheese operads: Preliminaries

 \subsection{The Fulton-MacPherson version of the Swiss cheese operad}

 The Fulton-MacPherson operad $\calF_m$ will be used as a model of the little discs operad $\E_m$.
-Its $j$-th component $\calF_m(j)$ is defined as an appropriate compactification of the configuration space of~$j$ points in $\R^m$ modulo translations and postitive rescalings: $C(j,\R^m)/\R_+\ltimes\R^m$.
+Its $j$-th component $\calF_m(j)$ is defined as a compactification of the configuration space of~$j$ points in $\R^m$ modulo translations and positive rescalings: $C(j,\R^m)/\R_+\ltimes\R^m$.
 One has $\calF_m(0)=\calF_m(1)=*$, while each $\calF_m(j)$, $j\geq 2$, is a smooth (and semi-algebraic) compact manifold with corners of dimension $mj-m-1$.
-The strata of $\calF_m(j)$ are in one-to-one correspondence with rooted trees whose leaves are bijectively labelled by $1,2,\ldots,j$ and whose all internal vertices are of arity $\geq 2$.
+The strata of $\calF_m(j)$ are in one-to-one correspondence with rooted trees whose leaves are bijectively labelled by $1,2,\ldots,j$ and all of whose internal vertices are of arity $\geq 2$.
 For more details, see~\cite{GJ}.

-For a model of the Swiss cheese operad $\SC_m$, we will use its similarly defined Fulton-MacPherson version, that we denote by $\FS_m$, see~\cite{Will}, where this operad was introduced and studied.
+For a model of the Swiss cheese operad $\SC_m$, we will use its similarly defined Fulton-MacPherson version, that we denote by $\FS_m$, see~\cite{Voronov, Will}, where this operad was introduced and studied.
 Its second output components are defined as follows:

 (In particular, $(\FS_m)_2=\F_m$.)
 Its each first output component $\FS_m(i,j)_1$ is defined as a compactification of the configuration space of~$i$ labelled points in $\R^{m-1}\times\{0\}$ and $j$ points in $\R^{m-1}\times (0,+\infty)$ quotiented out by translations and rescalings: